-• All campus students (commuter, residential, and transfer) will be automatically enrolled in a /2 semester hour CCS course each semester.

-• The CCS course will be counted as a Pass / Fail evaluation.

-• The number of CCS hours required for a "P" will be 12 each semester.
+- All campus students (commuter, residential, and transfer) will be automatically enrolled in a 1⁄2 semester hour CCS course each semester. - The CCS course will be counted as a Pass / Fail evaluation. - The number of CCS hours required for a "P" will be 12 each semester.
 Students may receive up to 7 required hours from service.
-No less than 5 hours must come from convocation, chapel, or a combination of the two.

-• Students not completing the minimum of 12 CCS hours will receive a "F."

-• After the tenth day of the semester, students are considered either FT or part-time (PT) for the entire semester.
-A full-time student may withdraw from a class making the student part-time; however, the student is still responsible for fulfilling the CCS requirements.

-• Students can repeat the failed semester by either doing 12 additional hours of CCS or completing a make-up plan to be approved by the Chaplain, in the semester immediately after the student has received an "F."

-- CCS credits are not transferable to subsequent semesters. - King University's Mission Trip participation will count as 7 CCS credits. - Each Chapel attendance (Wednesdays, 9:15 10:00 AM) counts as one hour credit.

-• Each Convocation attendance (select Mondays, 9:15-10 AM, and others as announced) counts as one hour credit.

-• During chapel and convocation events, students are expected to refrain from using electronic devices, studying, and engaging in conversations with others.

-- Students arriving late or leaving chapel or convocation events early will not receive CCS credit. - Each hour of Service in an approved/verified activity counts as one hour credit.
+No less than 5 hours must come from convocation, chapel, or a combination of the two. - Students not completing the minimum of 12 CCS hours will receive a "F." - After the tenth day of the semester, students are considered either full-time or part-time (PT) for the entire semester.
+A full-time student may withdraw from a class making the student part-time; however, the student is still responsible for fulfilling the CCS requirements. - Students can repeat the failed semester by either doing 12 additional hours of CCS or completing a make-up plan to be approved by the Chaplain, in the semester immediately after the student has received an "F." - CCS credits are not transferable to subsequent semesters. - King University's Mission Trip participation will count as 7 CCS credits. - Each Chapel attendance (Wednesdays, 9:15 10:00 AM) counts as one hour credit. - Each Convocation attendance (select Mondays, 9:15-10 AM, and others as announced) counts as one hour credit. - During chapel and convocation events, students are expected to refrain from using electronic devices, including ear buds, studying, and engaging in conversations with others. - Students arriving late or leaving chapel or convocation events early will not receive CCS credit. - Each hour of Service in an approved/verified activity counts as one hour credit.

-• Service activities will be approved by the Office of Student Affairs and the Office of the Chaplain.
-In order to be approved, the community service should meet the following criteria:

-- o Service that is performed outside of King University. - o Service that is performed for a group or organization (not an individual).

-o Service that is performed outside of family and friends.

-o Service that is not mandated because of a conduct violation or arrest. o Service that is unpaid.

-o The benefit received from the service goes to community at large and not to King University or your family and friends.

-• Service hour forms are available on the student portal.
+- Service activities will be approved by the Office of Student Affairs and the Office of the Chaplain.
+In order to be approved, the community service should meet the following criteria: - o Service that is performed outside of King University. - Service that is performed for a group or organization (not an individual). - Service that is performed outside of family and friends. - Service that is not mandated because of conduct violation or arrest. - Service that is unpaid. - The benefit received from the service goes to community at large and not to King University or your family and friends. - Service hour forms are available on the student portal.
 These forms must be submitted to the portal on or before the last day of classes.
-Service hours will not be considered for credit after the deadline.

-• If you have questions about whether an activity will be approved, please email Julie McReynolds at jamcreynolds@king.edu or call 423-652-6310.
+Service hours will not be considered for credit after the deadline. - If you have questions about whether an activity will be approved, please email Jobieann Taylor at jbtaylor@king.edu or call 423-652-4711.
 You are encouraged to submit service hours early in the semester.
-Service forms are always due by Reading Day (the day before exams start) of the semester for which you are submitting hours.
-Late submissions cannot be guaranteed to be accepted or approved.

-• Senior level Teacher Education students are exempt from CCS during the semester in which they student teach.
-Some Nursing Clinicals may also be eligible for consideration as service hours.

-• Certain other opportunities will be allowed to count toward fulfillment as determined by the Office of the Chaplain.
-These events will be announced by email announcement.

-• Scanners will be used at all approved events to record student attendance.
-Students must have their King University ID to be counted present.

-• Non-traditional students do not have a CCS requirement but are encouraged to listen to webbased podcasts of Chapel and Convocation events, as well as engage in service through their course work and community involvement.
+Service forms are always due by the last day of classes for which you are submitting hours.
+Late submissions cannot be guaranteed to be accepted or approved. - Senior level Teacher Education students are exempt from CCS during the semester in which they student teach. - Certain other opportunities will be allowed to count toward fulfillment as determined by the Office of the Chaplain.
+These events will be announced by email announcement. - Scanners will be used at all approved events to record student attendance.
+Students must have their King University ID to be counted present. - Non-traditional students do not have a CCS requirement but are encouraged to listen to web-based podcasts of Chapel and Convocation events, as well as engage in service through their course work and community involvement.

 Service opportunities include Appalachian Service Project, Boys and Girls Club, Healing Hands and other nonprofit service organizations in Bristol.
-For questions about service opportunities, contact Julie McReynolds, Assistant Dean for Student Engagement
+For questions about service opportunities, contact the Coordinator of Student Engagement.